LAKE TAUPO AND THE HUKA FALLS

 The Huka Falls

-After the chi kung courses in Wellington, on 27th October 2015 Abram as driver drove Sippe and me as passengers in his comfortable car to Lake Taupo, the largest lake of New Zealand.
+On 27th October 2015 Abram as the driver drove Sippe and me as passengers in his comfortable car to Lake Taupo, the largest lake of New Zealand.
 The journey took about 6 hours, first passing near the western coast, then went inland, and reached the eastern coast at Napier, and then went inland again to reach the big lake in the centre of North Island.

 We drove past towns like Upper Hutt and Masterton, though in little populated New Zealand they were regarded as cities.
 Eventually we reached Palmerston North, a city with a population of about 85,300.
 In the native Maori language, it was known as Papa-i-Oea which meant "How beautiful it is", but the locals called it "Palmy Town" or "Swamp City".